Fort Kochi - A Souvenir from India's Colonial Past

 Being a coastal town, December to early March are the pleasant months.
 Also the Kochi-Biennale art festival takes place around this time every two years.

-Late March to May are the hottest here.
+Late March to May is the hottest here.
 However we had been there in early May.
-The heat it bearable if you are used to tropical climate.
-The time between 12pm to 4pm was quiet hot but spending this time exploring museums or cafes will help avoid the heat.
+The heat is bearable if you are used to tropical climate.
+The time between 12 pm to 4 pm was quite hot but spending this time exploring museums or cafes will help avoid the heat.

-June to October are the wettest months and may not be so favourable to explore around.
+June to October are the wettest months and may not be so favorable to explore around.

 Getting Around Fort Kochi -